 GPS +30.285253, -97.734345

-This LEED Gold building houses one of the newest of the 156 undergraduate programs: the popular B.A. in Sustainability Studies with (already) 160 declared majors.
+This LEED Gold building houses one of the newest of the 156 undergraduate programs: the popular B.A. in Sustainability Studies with 280 declared majors (2019).
 The program is housed in the Department of Geography, and its curriculum includes classes from nearly every college on campus.
 The traffic circle median contains a special grass, Habiturf, developed with years of research by the Lady Bird Johnson Wildflower Center.
 The turf grass is drought tolerant & ideal for Texas’ extreme weather.

-Cross bridge over Waller Creek near CLA and follow W bank to the S. If the Memorial Bridge—the oldest bridge across Waller—is closed, return to San Jacinto and walk S.
+Cross the bridge over Waller Creek near RLP and follow W bank to the S. If the Memorial Bridge—the oldest bridge across Waller—is closed, return to San Jacinto and walk S.

 GPS +30.284643, -97.734743